By: Maralee McKee, The Etiquette School of America

-A card or handwritten note is appropriate and nice for anyone as long as the sentiments aren’t too “mushy” for the relationship (as my little boy would say).
+A card or handwritten note is appropriate and nice for anyone as long as the sentiments aren’t too romantic, or not romantic enough, for the stage of the relationship.
 We mentioned tokens of appreciation you can give to anyone in item number 1 above, but what about gifts for married couples, serious relationships, or if you’ve just started dating and don’t know where the relationship will take you?

 It can be tricky.

 Both men and women buy gifts for one another, and you want your gift to represent where you are now, and not scare the other person off by giving a gift that signifies through intimacy or cost that the relationship is further along than the person feels comfortable with it being.

 These tips will help you shop with confidence.

 ~You’ve had a few dates, you’re going out on Valentine’s, but you haven’t talked about a future yet, and you don’t have a mutual commitment to date only each other: a book or two, a couple of the best films of your date’s favorite actor, a winter hat, scarf, and/or gloves, something representing a favorite sports team, a tech-gadget, a nice pen or portfolio for work, or a new bag for the gym are good idea starters.

 ~You’re boyfriend and girlfriend, but you don’t know whether he or she is Mr. or Mrs. Forever: tickets to an upcoming concert, sporting event, or festival (this shows you hope to be in the picture in a few months when the event’s date rolls around), a nice addition to a collection (always okay for a collector), or something one-of-a-kind like a piece of art, an item from an antique store, or a piece of jewelry (not a ring).